-Credit risk in the property development activity is negligible as sales are normally to purchasers who have obtained financing from financial institutions.
+Credit risk of the trade receivables in the property development segment is negligible as sales are normally to purchasers who have obtained financing from financial institutions.
 As such, the credit risk has been effectively transferred to the financial institutions as stipulated in the sale and purchase agreements.
 For those sales on a cash basis which only forms an insignificant portion of sales amount, credit risk is also negligible as titles will only be surrendered upon full payments.
 This is the normal industry practice.